 Assistant Director

 Valerie Russell joined Richard Erdman Studios in 2019, where she plays a pivotal role in sustaining the studio’s operational excellence and supporting its artistic endeavors.
 She oversees finance, registrar responsibilities, office operations, and special projects with a discerning balance of precision and creativity.
-An artist, entrepreneur, and seasoned administrator, Russell brings over a decade of operations management experience, having founded and directed a boutique design firm and established Valerie Russell Bookkeeping, a virtual bookkeeping practice serving small businesses.
-Her rare fluency in both creative practice and business administration enables her to maintain the studio’s structural integrity while contributing to the realization of its artistic vision.
+An artist, entrepreneur, and seasoned administrator, Russell brings over a decade of operations experience, having founded and directed a boutique design firm and established Valerie Russell Bookkeeping, a virtual bookkeeping practice serving small businesses.
+Her fluency in both creative practice and business administration enables her to maintain the studio’s structural integrity while contributing to the realization of its artistic vision.